pyg-team/pyg-lib/README.md

 ## Installation

-We provide pre-built Python wheels for all major OS/PyTorch/CUDA combinations from Python 3.9 till 3.13, see [here](https://data.pyg.org/whl).
+We provide pre-built Python wheels for all major OS/PyTorch/CUDA/ROCM(HIP) combinations from Python 3.9 till 3.13, see [here](https://data.pyg.org/whl).
 Note that currently, Windows wheels are not supported (we are working on fixing this as soon as possible).

-To install the wheels, simply run
+To install the wheels for CPU/CUDA backend, simply run

 ```
 pip install pyg-lib -f https://data.pyg.org/whl/torch-${TORCH}+${CUDA}.html